build-trust/ockam-website/src/content/learn/how-to-guides/high-performance-team/engineering_levels.md

           <li> An approachable mentor who is viewed as an expert and acts like one.</li>
           <li> Constructively challenges assumptions.</li>
           <li> Guides engineers to correct solutions while encouraging collaboration.</li>
+          <li> Brings ideas and best practices from external resources into their space.</li>
       </ul>
     </td>
     <td>